karthikmohandoss/AutomationExercise1/README.md

 # AutomationExercise1
-Automated to test the application form
+Automated sceanrio to test the application form